-- (a) The name and customs code of the applicant or, if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;14 - the customs code or physical address of the current location of the attached goods; - (d) the reference number of the notice of attachment, if available; - (e) a description of the goods in respect of which the permission is required; - (f) the proposed action to be performed in relation to those goods; - (g) a motivation for the application which may be submitted in a separate supporting document subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules; and
+- (a) The name and customs code of the applicant or, if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative15 on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;16 - (c) the customs code or physical address of the current location of the attached goods; - (d) the reference number of the notice of attachment, if available; - (e) a description of the goods in respect of which the permission is required; - (f) the proposed action to be performed in relation to those goods;

-14 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act as applied by section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+15 See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.
+16 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act as applied by section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers or registered agents who submit documents in that capacity.